ek-osnb/e25-tek2/02-docker-compose/exercises/02-multistage.md

 Notice that the image size is **1.23GB**.

 ## Step 2: Multi-stage
-We will split the build process into multiple stages, to reduce the final image size.
+We will split the build process into two stages (a build stage and a runtime stage), to reduce the final image size.

 ```dockerfile
 # Build stage